MrR0807/Notes/Continues Delivery with Docker and Jenkins - Second Edition/notes.md

 # Understanding CD

-Continuous Delivery is the ability to get changes of all types — including new features, configuration changes, bug fixes, and experiments—into production, or into the hands of users, safely and quickly, in a sustainable way.
+Continuous Delivery is the ability to get changes of all types — including new features, configuration changes, bug fixes, and experiments — into production, or into the hands of users, safely and quickly, in a sustainable way.

 **How long would it take your organization to deploy a change that involves just a single line of code?
 Do you do this on a repeatable, reliable basis?**